ccbt87/docs/AWS_deploy_HDP_HDF_cluster_using_Ambari/Readme.md

   * Click `NEXT`

 ### DIRECTORIES
   * Click `NEXT`.
-For demonstration purposes, the example did not change the default configuration.
+For demonstration purposes, this example did not change the default configuration.

 ### ACCOUNTS
   * Click `NEXT`.
-For demonstration purposes, the example did not change the default configuration.
+For demonstration purposes, this example did not change the default configuration.

 ### ALL CONFIGURATIONS
   1. Go to `NIFI`.
 Expand `Advanced nifi-ambari-config`.
 Set password for `Encrypt Configuration Master Key Password` and `Sensitive property values encryption password`